legalize-dev/legalize-nl/nl/BWBR0017728.md

 Where it is known that a vessel engages in an irregular pattern or that working hours are unlikely to be uniform, this can be taken into account when considering the schedule.

-SOLAS requires that vessels over 500GT, excluding pleasure yachts not engaged in trade, carry a Safe Manning Document.
-Owners and operators of vessels below 500GT, or those above 500GT solely engaged for pleasure, may also choose to hold a Safe Manning Document.
-This will allow the owner to consider a ‘range and risk’ approach when determining manning levels.

-### 26.2.5.
-Safe Manning Document

-A Safe Manning Document of a vessel may be withdrawn if an owner or operator fails to submit a new proposal where a vessel changes trading area(s), construction, machinery or equipment, or operation and/or method of maintenance have changed, or a vessel persistently fails to comply with the rest hours requirements.

-Depending on the type of rig and level of automation, additional personnel may be required to operate the rig of a sailing vessel.
+Specific factors to be taken into account in determining the safe manning level may include:

 ### 26.2.6.
 Application for a Safe Manning Document

+Any application for a Safe Manning Document should be made by the owner, or a person authorised to act on their behalf, to the flag Administration of the vessel and include a clear and concise explanation of how:

+A Safe Manning Document of a vessel may be withdrawn if an owner or operator fails to submit a new proposal where a vessel changes trading area(s), construction, machinery or equipment, or operation and/or method of maintenance have changed, or a vessel persistently fails to comply with the rest hours requirements.

+### 26.2.9.
+Personal Water Craft

 ### 28.1.
 General

+### 28.2.
+Initial Survey (including new-building commercial vessels)

+### 28.4.2.
+Cargo Ship Safety Equipment and Safety Radio Certificates

+### 28.3.
+Equivalents to certain safety regulations

 ### 28.4.
 Periodical Surveys

-### 28.4.2.
-Cargo Ship Safety Equipment and Safety Radio Certificates

 ### 28.5.
 Use of an Authorised Classification Society

+### 28.7.
+Accident Investigations

 ### 28.6.
 Use of a Classification Society Surveyor to act on the behalf of the Administration

-### 28.4.
-Periodical Surveys

-### 28.7.
-Accident Investigations

-### 28. SURVEY, CERTIFICATION, INSPECTION AND MAINTENANCE

 ### 28.2.
 Initial Survey (including new-building commercial vessels)

 ### 28.7.
 Accident Investigations

-Isle Of Man Shipping Registry

-Sunseeker International Ltd
+British Marine Federation Cayman Islands Shipping Registry Maritime and Coastguard Agency

+Ince & Co LLP

+Hill Dickinson LLP

+BMT Nigel Gee Ltd

 Burgess Yachts

-British Marine Federation

-SYBAss

-ABS

-### 5. Appliances

-### 8. Emergency Action
+Feadship Holland

+### 1. General Information

 ### 4. Fittings and Pipework

 ### 6. Ventilation

-### 1. General Information

-‘Minimum Age of Trainees’

-### 3. Cylinders and Attachments
+### 8. Emergency Action

+### Annex 5.
+UNITED KINGDOM NATIONAL ANNEX

+The annex contains requirements and supplementary notes specific to United Kingdom vessels.
+These are referenced under the same section numbers as they would appear in the main Code text.

+### 2. Definitions

 ### 5. Appliances

-Bureau Veritas
+‘pleasure vessel’ means

 ### 3. Application and Interpretation

-### 22.5.
-Noise
+### 23. Medical Stores

+SI No.311 The Merchant Shipping (Submersible Craft Operations) Regulations 1987.

-SI 2008 No. 3257 ‘Merchant Shipping (Prevention of Pollution by Sewage and Garbage) Regulations’, guidance on which is contained in MSN 1807 and MGN 385.
+SI 2008 No. 2924 ‘Merchant Shipping (Prevention of Air Pollution from Ships) Regulations 2008’.
+Information on these requirements can be found in MSN 1819, MGN 381, MGN 386, and MGN 400.

-MGN 156 ‘Training and Certification Guidance – Part 17 Certificates of Competency or Marine Engine Operator Licences for Service as an Engineer Officer on Commercially and Privately Operated Yachts and Sail Training Vessels’, and;
+**25.4**All yachts should comply with the hull Anti-Fouling System Convention requirements, details of which can be found in MGN 398 and MIN 394.

+Vessels over 3000 GT should comply with MSN 1767.
+Hours of Work, Safe Manning and Watchkeeping revised Provisions from 7 September 2002

+In addition to unrestricted STCW qualifications, information as to specific qualifications for Large Yachts and Sail Training Vessels are contained within:

+### 26.2.4.
+Guidance on Appropriate Manning Levels

 MSN 1802 ‘Training and Certification Guidance – Part 21 Deck Officer Certificates of Competency For Service on Commercially and Privately Operated Yachts and Sail Training Vessels’.